-Lithuanian Sport Centre is a state budget institution that is subordinate to the Department of Physical Education and Sports under the Government of the Republic of Lithuania and its purpose is toensure an appropriate exploitation of the residential and sport infrastructure that was created by the country and given over to manage for the purposes of preparation of athletes, the organisation of physical education and sport events and other activities, which are useful for the public.
+Lithuanian Sport Centre is a state budget institution of the Republic of Lithuania and its purpose is toensure an appropriate exploitation of the residential and sport infrastructure that was created by the country and given over to manage for the purposes of preparation of athletes, the organisation of physical education and sport events and other activities, which are useful for the public.

 The first Vilnius sports boarding school of general education opened on the 1stof September, 1986.
 The new school’s purpose was to prepare new athletes for the national teams, i.e. the highest league athletes candidates to the Olympic teams, also, to organise education for school kids, their development while ensuring normal living conditions.
 This was the first institution where kids with great physical preparation from all over Lithuania could start their serious athletic career by living and studying there.